 The Generation Game: No Prizes For Young Earth Creationists

 According to Biblical literalists, Homo sapiens suffered a population bottleneck of eight people (five of whom were closely genetically related), around 2348 BCE.
 If this is true, then no more than about 200 generations of humans can have lived since the purported Noachian flood.
 Current genetic and historical demographic evidence demonstrates that this is a physically impossible scenario.

 Missing Universe Museum: The Monty Python School of Evolution

 The now defunct website 'Missing Universe Museum' purported to demonstrate to high school students that evolutionary theory was nonsensical and so biblical creationism must be correct.
 However, their knowledge of modern evolutionary theory was highly inaccurate and fatuous to the level of an absurdist, Pythonesque comedy.

 Once A Not So Jolly Swagman: The Story Of Joseph Jenkins

 A biographical essay of the 19th century Welsh farmer, poet and diarist Joseph Jenkins who, without giving any warning to family or friends, left his farm and family to become a swagman and labourer in the Australian colony of Victoria for 27 years, with his experiences and thoughts meticulously recorded in his diary.

 This slightly edited piece was originally published in 2013 as one of a series of essays titled 'Why I Am An Atheist' on the well-known 'Pharyngula' blog.
-It subsequently received over 700 comments, though I took little part.
-Many comments were either complimentary or added something useful to the discussion but unfortunately some responses were personally vitriolic both toward myself and atheists in general.
+It subsequently received over 700 comments, though I took little further part.
+Many comments were either complimentary or added something useful to the discussion but unfortunately some responses were personally vitriolic both toward myself as the author, and some of the atheist commenters.
 And yes, I actually did have the dream, it's not a literary device.

 A Fallacy Of Gamblers: The Collective Noun For Creationists